Funding and Grants

 Diocesan Growth Fund

 Are you looking to use the internet to help raise funds or collect sponsorship for a parish project?
-And not sure which online provider to choose, and what fees you will have to pay?
+Are you not sure which online provider to choose, and what fees you will have to pay?

 Downloadable resource: Online Fundraising Providers